JunghoYoo/lio_sam_mid360/README.md

 Default static TFs in `launch/run.launch.py` assume co-located IMU and lidar; adjust if your mounting differs.

+Edit the fov of the Lidar setting.
+For Livox MID360 (Default) it is -7 to 52 degree.

 ## Run
 ```
 ros2 launch lio_sam_mid360 run.launch.py